Perturbations of Extremal Kerr Spacetime: Analytic Framework and Late-time Tails: Branch cut from the critical Frequency

 \subsection{Discontinuity in the transfer function across the critical frequency branch cut}

-Since $\Rup/\Ruptra$ does not possess a branch point at $k=0$, from Eqs.(\ref{eq:radialgreenfunction}), (\ref{eq:Wequal}) and the first expression for $\What$ given in Eq.\eqref{eq:Whatequal,extreme}, it readily follows that the discontinuity in the transfer function across the BC from the critical frequency is given by:
+Since $\Rup/\Ruptra$ does not possess a branch point at $k=0$, from Eqs.~(\ref{eq:radialgreenfunction}), (\ref{eq:Wequal}) and the first expression for $\What$ given in Eq.~\eqref{eq:Whatequal,extreme}, it readily follows that the discontinuity in the transfer function across the BC from the critical frequency is given by:

-We now use the second expression for $\What$ in Eq.\eqref{eq:Whatequal,extreme} in order to mirror down from $k=0$ the calculation down from $\omega=0$ with the ingoing solution now playing the r\^ole of the upgoing solution.
-Similarly to Eq.\eqref{Eq:GBC}, we use Eqs.\eqref{eq:disc Rinhat} and \eqref{eq:W[Routhat,Rinhat]} to obtain
+We now use the second expression for $\What$ in Eq.~\eqref{eq:Whatequal,extreme} in order to mirror down from $k=0$ the calculation down from $\omega=0$ with the ingoing solution now playing the role of the upgoing solution.
+Similar to Eq.~\eqref{Eq:GBC}, we use Eqs.~\eqref{eq:disc Rinhat} and \eqref{eq:W[Routhat,Rinhat]} to obtain

 where $\Wcritpm$ is defined to be equal to $\What$ evaluated, respectively, on the right/left of the BC down from $k=0$ and, as always, $\fcrit>0$.